-Language courses in Turkey are a commonly used practise by expats and foreigners living in Turkey for learning Turkish.
-At the end of the day, language courses make learning the native language of the country a lot easier compared to personal effort.
-It is an indisputable fact that the world is going global with culture and economic scales, but it has a vital necessity to learn the logic of one’s native language in order to understand the way he or she thinks.
+Turkish language courses in Turkey are a commonly used practice by ex-pats and foreigners living in Turkey for learning Turkish.
+At the end of the day, Turkish language courses make learning the native language of the country a lot easier, compared to personal effort.
+It is an indisputable fact that the world is going global with culture and economic scales, but it has a vital necessity to learn the logic of one’s native language to understand the way he or she thinks.

-Language Courses with Their Benefits
+Turkish Language Courses With Their Benefits

-Language Courses as a Sidekick to Your Profession
+Turkish Language Courses as a Sidekick to Your Profession

-Drinking a cup of tea in a meeting – no need to mention to take every necessary precaution for COVID-19 pandemic – will be an enormous conversation starter and icebreaker if needed.
+Drinking a cup of tea in a meeting – no need to mention to take every necessary precaution for the COVID-19 pandemic – will be an enormous conversation starter and icebreaker if needed.
 It would be a helpful guide for professional life to underline the fact that Turks feel an exceptional sympathy for Turkish-speaking foreigners with their own accents.
-Therefore, language courses can be a shortcut to your elevation in your profession.
+Therefore, Turkish language courses can be a shortcut to your elevation in your profession.

-Language Courses a Social Hub
+Turkish Language Courses: a Social Hub

-Language Courses’ Locations in İstanbul
+Turkish Language Course Locations in Istanbul

 Foreigners living in Turkey are commonly white-collar ex-pats, therefore prefer to live close to their offices, central business districts.
 Esentepe, Levent, and Maslak districts cover the main central business district of the European side of Istanbul, Goztepe, Kozyatagi, and West Atasehir hosts main office buildings along with Maltepe in the Anatolian side of Istanbul.
 Therefore, ex-pats commonly prefer to live at places with easy access to these districts, and Turkish language courses are commonly established in these locations or with easy proximity.